Private Equity vs. Venture Capital vs. Angel/Seed Investors

-Venture capital (VC) firms who typically invest in businesses that have proven their revenue model, or if not, at least have a sizable and rapidly customer base with a revenue strategy in clear sight.
+Venture capital (VC) firms typically invest in businesses that have proven their revenue model, or if not, at least have a sizable and rapidly-growing customer base with a revenue strategy in clear sight.

-Private equity (PE) firms will invest when a company has gone beyond revenue and developed profitable margins, stable cash flow, and is able to service a significant amount of debt.
+Private equity (PE) firms invest when a company has gone beyond generating revenue and developed profitable margins, stable cash flow, and is able to service a significant amount of debt.
 To learn more about the various types of cash flow, read our ultimate cash flow guide.

 Seed and angel investors really have no minimum size, but typically it’s at least $10,000 to $100,000 and can be as high as a few million in some cases.
 Y Combinator, for example, typically invests $120,000 for a 7% ownership stake in companies accepted into its accelerator program.

-Venture capital firms can invest a wide range of values depending on the industry, companies, and all sorts of factors.
+Venture capital firms can invest a wide range of values depending on the industry, company, and various other factors.
 As a rule of thumb, you can assume venture capital deals are, on average, anywhere between $1 million and $20 million.

 Angel/seed investor can only invest equity, as the businesses they are targeting are so early stage that they’re not suitable for debt.
 In extremely early stage deals they may use an instrument called a SAFE, which stands for Simple Agreement for Future Equity.
-This is an alternative to a convertible note, and in exchange for money, the company gives the investor the right to buy shares in a future equity round (with specific price parameters).
+This is an alternative to a convertible note.
+In exchange for money, the company gives the investor the right to buy shares in a future equity round (with specific price parameters).
 Most deals, however, are simply done as straight up cash for shares.

 VC firms invest common equity, preferred shares, and convertible debt securities in companies.
 Their focus is on equity upside, so even if they invest in a convertible debt security, their goal is to eventually own equity.
-Preferred shares can have all sorts of special rights and priveledges to protect investors by limiting their downside (first out) and protecting them from future dilution (rights/warrants/ratchets).
+Preferred shares can have all sorts of special rights and privileges to protect investors by limiting their downside (first out) and protecting them from future dilution of equity interest (rights/warrants/ratchets).